Bonus Depreciation 2025: Is the 100% Tax Break Dead?

 Section 179: The Misunderstood Alternative

-The real power of Section 179 comes when you pair it with a cost segregation study.
-The cost seg identifies everything that qualifies.
-Section 179 lets you deduct 100% of it in year one — no phase-out, no sunset.
+For a rental, Section 179 typically covers $15,000-$40,000 in qualifying items.
+The real power comes when you pair it with a cost seg study: the study identifies everything that qualifies, Section 179 lets you deduct 100% in year one with no phase-out and no sunset.
 Unlike bonus depreciation, Section 179 isn't going away.

 The Depreciation + 1031 Combo

-This is how investors build multimillion-dollar portfolios while paying minimal taxes — legally.
-Depreciation shelters the income.
-1031 exchanges defer the reckoning.
-And when you die?
-The basis steps up — your heirs inherit at fair market value and the deferred tax bill vanishes.
-That's a whole other episode.
-For the full breakdown, check out our tax optimization guide.
+When you die, the basis steps up — your heirs inherit at fair market value and the deferred tax bill disappears.
+For the full breakdown, see the tax strategy guide.

 What to Do Right Now

-Two — get a cost segregation study on every rental property you own that you haven't studied yet.
-Even properties you bought years ago qualify for a "look-back" cost seg.
-Your CPA files a Form 3115 — a change in accounting method — and you take the catch-up depreciation in a single year.
-No amended returns needed.
+2. Get a cost seg study on every rental you own.
+Even properties bought years ago qualify for a "look-back" study — your CPA files Form 3115 and you take catch-up depreciation in a single year.

 Was this helpful?